 FAQs About Food Handlers Permit in Vermont

-You can obtain a food handlers permit by enrolling in an approved online course, completing the training, and passing the food handler exam.
-The Vermont Department of Health issues the certification.
+You can obtain a permit by completing an approved online food safety training course and passing the certification exam.

-4. Is the food handler permit required for all food service employees?
+Is a food handlers permit required for all food service employees?

-5. What is the cost of the food handler course in Vermont?
+What is the cost of a food handler course in Vermont?